melonboyo/vdmj/uml/README.md

 ## Title 1

 ## Basic Data Types
+Basic data types are included in PlantUML as the type of a class attribute.

 ## Compound Types

 ### multiplicity types
+Non associative multiplicity types are included as the type of a class attribute.

 #### set:
 non associative: set of element